kethan1/kethan1/README.md

 Hi, I'm a programmer, who mainly codes in Python!
 I love coding, experimenting, and tinkering!

-I currently know Python, HTML, CSS, Javascript (and NodeJS), C++, and C. I am currently learning Dart and Flutter.
+I currently know Python, HTML, CSS, Javascript (and NodeJS), C++, and Dart.
+I am currently learning Flutter.
 I plan on learning Rust, C#, and Java.

 <!--
 **kethan1/kethan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.